awsdocs/aws-kms-developer-guide/doc_source/control-access-overview.md

 ## Managing Access to AWS KMS CMKs<a name="managing-access"></a>

 The primary way to manage access to your AWS KMS CMKs is with *policies*\.
 Policies are documents that describe who has access to what\.
-Policies attached to an IAM identity are called *identity\-based policies* \(or *IAM polices*\), and policies attached to other kinds of resources are called *resource\-based policies*\.
+Policies attached to an IAM identity are called *identity\-based policies* \(or *IAM policies*\), and policies attached to other kinds of resources are called *resource\-based policies*\.
 In AWS KMS, you must attach resource\-based policies to your customer master keys \(CMKs\)\.
 These are called *key policies*\.
 All KMS CMKs have a key policy\.

 You can control access to your KMS CMKs in these ways:
 + **Use the key policy** – You must use the key policy to control access to a CMK\.
 You can use the key policy alone to control access, which means the full scope of access to the CMK is defined in a single document \(the key policy\)\.